Mapsui/Mapsui/docfx/mapsui/documentation/skia-scale.md

 - We initialze the viewport width and height tot he skia width and height (on TryInitializeViewport).
 - We set the viewport width and height to the skia width and height whenever the containing parent's size changes.
 - We set the skia scale on the skia surface.
 This needs to be done in the render loop because this is the only place where we have access to the surface
 - We pass the skia scale along if we request map info.
-Why not correct for scale before the call?
+Why not directly correct the position for scale at the call?
 Because we want to return the original click position as part of the response.
+This position can be usefull and we don't want to user to correct for skia scale (in fact we don't want the user to have access to it).
 - When requesting the touch positions when manipulating the map.